 Did you know that more than 10 percent of adults living in Ohio have diabetes?
-Diabetes is a common metabolic disorder that occurs when your body cannot make enough insulin.
-You may be resistant to your own insulin or your insulin production may be declining.
+Diabetes is a common metabolic disorder that occurs when your body cannot make enough insulin, or you become resistant to your own insulin.

 The endocrine system is complex and includes hormones that control your metabolism, body growth, and sexual development.
 The goal of treatment is to restore your body back to as normal a balance as possible.

 Diabetes Care Center

 The Diabetes Care Center, at Firelands Regional Medical Center - Center for Coordinated Care, is committed to providing the highest quality of care for patients with diabetes and metabolic disorders, including:

 - Metabolic syndrome

 - Obesity: Related to endocrine disorders

 If you have been diagnosed with one of the above conditions, the Diabetes Care Center is now accepting self-referrals; or your primary care provider may refer you.

-Our office staff includes nurse practitioners who specialize in the care of people with diabetes:
+Our office staff includes clinicians who specialize in the care of people with diabetes: